cfig/Android_boot_image_editor/README.md

 #### Target Android requirement:

-(1) Targeted boot.img(or recovery.img) MUST follows AOSP [verified boot flow](https://source.android.com/security/verifiedboot/index.html), which means it packs linux kernel, rootfs , and a optional second state bootloader, then sign it with OEM/USER keys.
+(1) Targeted boot.img(or recovery.img / recovery-two-step.img) MUST follows AOSP [verified boot flow](https://source.android.com/security/verifiedboot/index.html), which means it packs linux kernel, rootfs , and a optional second state bootloader, then sign it with OEM/USER keys.

-(2) These utilities are known to work for Nexus (or Nexus compatible) boot.img(or recovery.img) for the following Android releases:
+(2) These utilities are known to work for Nexus (or Nexus compatible) boot.img(or recovery.img/recovery-two-step.img) for the following Android releases:

  - AOSP master
  - Lollipop (API Level 21,22) - Nougat (API Level 24)